 Don’t get me wrong here.
 Every individual is different and I’m not saying this is purely an excuse.
 People have commitments and responsibilities that they will always put before exercise, and may genuinely struggle to see where exercise can fit into a daily schedule.
 There is one major tip I would give to these people: Turn exercise from something you feel would benefit you, from a leisure activity or a luxury, into a RESPONSIBILITY.

-Hear me out with this.
+Hear me out on this.
 We all have responsibilities.
 Work, eat, sleep, looking after the kids – I could go on.
 The key point is, all of these things get done.
 Every day.
 However busy you are, you prioritise and take care of responsibilities before all else.
 Then comes the other stuff.
 Watching Netflix, hanging out with friends, playing computer games, and – for some - exercise.
 If you can upgrade exercise from leisure/luxury activity to a “responsibility” however, that’s the first step taken care of.

 So if it is now a responsibility, it will be easier to find the time to do it (trust me on that).
 But where can we specifically find those extra hours to train?
 Here are my 10 top tips:

-8. Walking meetings – Meeting up with friends?
+- Walking meetings – Meeting up with friends?
 Or have a meeting at work?
 Why not go for a walk!
 You can have meetings for work/pleasure in the fresh air whilst getting some exercise in!

-10. Change the way you travel – This one is simple.
+- Change the way you travel – This one is simple.
 As simple as parking in the furthest possible away space when going shopping.
 Or if you catch the bus to work, get off two stops early and walk the rest.
 Or even sitting on a train, practice bracing and squeezing your core and abs.
 These little things will add up and take next to no extra time!

 Ultimately, if you want to exercise badly enough, you will.
 If you aren’t that fussed, then go ahead and say you don’t have the time – it’s a nice, ready-made reason.
 Ultimately, what you do with your time is up to you.
-You can choose what you do, where to go, who to spend it with.
+You can choose what you do, where to go, and who to spend it with.
 Exercise is a choice available to everyone.
-You want to do it – then just choose to!
+If you want to do it – then just choose to!